sherlock1987/Kaggle_Great-Energy-Predictor/README.md

 	|---sample_maker make a sample dataset for use

 |---experiment_details

 	|---Adaboost.pdf The experiment details for adaboost
 	|---DTR.pdf The experiment details for Decision Tree
 	|---prophet The experiment results for Prophet model
 	|---LGBM.png  The experiment results for LGBM model

-read_me for main.py

-Simply run the code, and the code will load the model and data to test.
-If you want to check the score in Kaggle, simply upload the output.csv, and you will see the results.